 Image by ShotHotspot.com

-Sue Hadden examines the difference between career breaks and sabbaticals and explains how both can positively effect your future career.
+Thinking of taking some time off work, but not sure of the best approach?
+Sue Hadden examines the difference between career breaks and sabbaticals, and explains how both can positively affect your future career.

 The terms ‘career break’ and ‘sabbatical’ are sometimes used interchangeably.
 Both relate to periods of time taken out of your normal routine to do something completely different.
 So, what’s the difference?